wp-plugins/share-this/branches/widget/README.txt

 === ShareThis ===
-Tags: email, e-mail, bookmark, social, network, digg, del.icio.us, ma.gnolia, technorati, reddit, tailrank, furl, blinklist, blogmarks, newsvine, facebook, myspace, social, socialize, stumbleupon, aim
+Tags: email, e-mail, bookmark, social, network, digg, del.icio.us, ma.gnolia, technorati, reddit, tailrank, furl, blinklist, blogmarks, newsvine, facebook, myspace, social, socialize, stumbleupon, aim, google bookmarks, windows live, yahoo my web
-Contributors: alexkingorg
+Contributors: alexkingorg, ShareThis
 Requires at least: 1.5
 Tested up to: 2.3.1
 Stable tag: 2.0

+ShareThis plugin allows users to add your post to many social bookmarking sites, or to send your post link via email, AIM, Facebook, MySpace and more.

+== Description ==

-ShareThis is a service that provides an unobtrusive way for your visitors to add your post to various social bookmarking sites, or send a link via e-mail to a friend.
+The ShareThis WordPress plugin provides a quick, simple to use, and unobtrusive way for users to add your post to many social bookmarking sites, or to send your post link via email, AIM, Facebook, MySpace and more.
+ShareThis also provides tools to customize the look of the ShareThis widget on your site as well as tracking for sharing events.

 == Installation ==